qogusdn1017-BHW-SecondAccount/BaeHyeonWooPL/README.md

 /whyme99 (thinking about deletion)

-/god
+/god (gives user great buffs.)

 /invisible (same as /ev)

-/godremove
+/godremove (removes god.)

 /invisibilityremove (same as /evremove)

-/spacemode
+/spacemode (gives jump boost + levitation to feel like you're in space. added p.sendMessage saying "HOUSTON, WE HAVE A PROBELM" and tell the user that space mode is activated.)

-/deactspace
+/deactspace (deactivates spacemode)

-/nightvision

-/playwait
+/nightvision (gives you nightvision.
+I really wanted this command. **BEHOLD THE NIGHT VISION.**)

+/playwait (command made just for fun. not thinking about deletion. + **NOT TESTED.**)

-/stopwait
+/stopwait (**NOT TESTED**)

-/feed

-/heal

-/giveop (Kicks the user.)

-/ci
+/giveop (Kicks the user.
+Going to change this as really gives user op. **IF THE SHITTIEST BUGS ARE GONE.**)

 ## COMMANDS FOR CONVENIENCE